-- Stocks are risky and volatile, but provide the best opportunity for growth over the long term with annual average returns of 7% to 12%, depending on whom you ask, higher than any other type of investment.
+- Stocks are risky and volatile.
+However, they provide the best opportunity for growth over the long-term, with annual average returns of 7% to 12%, depending on whom you ask.
+This is higher than any other type of investment.

-- Trading costs money thanks to fees, and these fees eat into your returns.
+- Trading costs money.
+This is thanks to fees, and these fees eat into your returns.
 They exist to help brokers get rich, so brokers encourage you to trade.

 - Index mutual funds allow you to invest in stocks for a low cost.
-Other mutual funds try and mostly fail to beat the indexes, and charge higher fees regardless of their success.
+Other mutual funds try — and mostly fail — to beat the indexes.
+Of course, they also charge higher fees regardless of their success.

-- Index funds also allow you to broadly diversify, reducing your exposure to the success of any company you invest in.
+- Index funds also allow you to broadly diversify.
+This reduces your exposure to the success of any company in which you invest.